Thinking about relocating your UK company to the EU?

 Unlike the UK, Irish law requires every limited company to appoint a company secretary.

-The secretary is responsible for ensuring that your company is compliant with all aspects of the Companies Act 2014 and must be a separate person (or professional company) from the director if there is only one.
-If there is more than one director, one of these individuals can also act as the company secretary.
+The secretary is responsible for ensuring that your company complies with all aspects of the Companies Act 2014 and must be a separate person (or professional company) from the director if there is only one.
+If there is more than one director, one can also act as the company secretary.

 They will take charge of filing the annual accounts, called the Annual Return, with the Companies Registration Office (CRO), maintain the statutory registers and record and maintain a record of minutes of board and general meetings.

-If you do not have a person suitable for the role then Accountant Online have a professional company secretary service in Ireland that will give you peace of mind.
-You may also want to check out our Virtual Office in Dublin service.
+If you do not have a person suitable for the role, we have a professional company secretary service in Ireland that will give you peace of mind.

 Taxation in Ireland

-One of the key attractions of setting up in Ireland is the low headline rate of taxation with corporation tax of only 12.5%.
+One of the critical attractions of setting up in Ireland is the low headline rate of taxation, with a corporation tax of only 12.5%.

-It has to be borne in mind though that this rate is only available for companies that have significant economic activity in the state and that are controlled locally.
+It has to be borne in mind, though, that this rate is only available for companies that have significant economic activity in the state and are controlled locally.

-In essence, Revenue is looking for businesses that provide significant economic benefit to Ireland rather than shell companies that are just looking for a low rate of tax.
-This means that a business that is ‘centrally controlled and managed’ is likely to qualify for the low corporation tax in Ireland.
+Revenue is looking for businesses that provide significant economic benefits to Ireland rather than shell companies just looking for a low tax rate.
+This means that a ‘centrally controlled and managed’ business is likely to qualify for the low corporation tax in Ireland.

-Each business is assessed by a Revenue inspector on a case-by-case basis, so it is important that you are able to make a strong argument for obtaining the lower rate.
+A Revenue inspector assesses each business on a case-by-case basis, so it is essential that you can make a strong argument for obtaining the lower rate.
 For companies that aren’t able to show these links then the main rate of corporation tax is 23%.

 Trading